twisterghost/jankbot/README.md

 *Please be sure you understand what you're doing if you use this summary!*

 1. Install [NodeJS 0.10.0 or higher](http://nodejs.org/)
-2. If on Windows, install the [Windows Prereqs](https://github.com/twisterghost/jankbot/raw/windows-prereqs/Jankbot_Windows_Prereqs.zip).
-3. Make a steam account with at least one purchase on it
+2. Make a steam account with at least one purchase on it
-4. Download Jankbot's source code
+3. Download Jankbot's source code
-5. Unzip it to a folder
+4. Unzip it to a folder
-6. CD to that folder in a terminal
+5. CD to that folder in a terminal
-7. Run `npm install`
+6. Run `npm install`
-8. Run `node config` **or** create `config.json` and use the template above
+7. Run `node config` **or** create `config.json` and use the template above
-9. If you made your own config.json, edit config.json to fit your needs
+8. If you made your own config.json, edit config.json to fit your needs

 ## Running Jankbot